selectiveintellect/vic/index.md

 #VIC

-VIC&trade; is a nice syntax that compiles to Microchip's PIC&reg; assembly.
+VIC&trade; is a concise domain specific language that compiles directly to Microchip's PIC&reg; assembly for a subset of supported microcontrollers.

+If you like [CircuitPython](https://circuitpython.org/) you may like VIC&trade; too.

 ## Table of Contents